Will Huffer

-William Matthew Scobie Huffer (born 30 October 1998) is an English footballer who plays as a goalkeeper for Burgess Hill Town.
+William Matthew Scobie Huffer (born 30 October 1998) is an English footballer who last played as a goalkeeper for Whitehawk.

 Career

 Leeds United

 Huffer started his career at Leeds United's youth academy from an early age.
 On 21 December 2017, Huffer signed his first professional contract.

 He made his first appearance for Leeds' first team in a pre-season friendly 1–1 draw against York City on 20 July 2018, under recently appointed Leeds' head coach Marcelo Bielsa.

 Huffer was given the number 13 shirt for the upcoming 2018–19 season for Leeds.
 His first call up to a senior first-team match was on 14 August when he was named on the bench in the EFL Cup win against Bolton Wanderers.

 He made his debut on 24 November 2018 in the EFL Championship against Bristol City, keeping a clean sheet in a 2–0 win, after being named in the starting lineup after injuries to Bailey Peacock-Farrell and Jamal Blackman.
 He remained Leeds' second choice goalkeeper until the signing of Spanish international goalkeeper Kiko Casilla from Real Madrid in January 2019.